netdata/msi-installer/README.md

 The MSI installer includes and installs automatically the following dependencies:
 - [Prometheus exporter for Windows](https://github.com/prometheus-community/windows_exporter/releases).
 - [WSL2 Linux kernel update package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi).

 If WSL2 can't be used, WSL1 will be used instead.

 The MSI file is self-contained.
-Run it to unattendedly setup the Netdata agent.
+Run it to setup the Netdata agent.

 The installer will register the WSL distribution called "Netdata", start the agent and add a startup item for the current user.